 You may qualify for a hardship exemption (including inability to afford ACA coverage after cancellation of non-ACA plan).
 Read more about hardship exemptions.

 Short-Term Medical Plans

 If you are looking to bridge the gap until your new policy takes effect in January, February or March of 2018, consider signing up for a short-term plan.
 A short-term plan provides solid, affordable coverage for up to 6 months in Colorado.
 Read more about short-term plans.

 If you don’t enroll for a permanent health plan by January 12, 2018 or miss this application deadline, short-term plans are available throughout the year.
 Although they do not meet ACA standards and you may have to pay a tax penalty, you will still have solid insurance coverage should an unexpected medical situation arise.

 ColoHealth is Certified on the Connect for Health Colorado Exchange

-ColoHealth ’s team of Personal Benefits Consultants is backed by 25 years of insurance expertise.
+ColoHealth ’s team of Personal Benefits Managers is backed by 25 years of insurance expertise.
 We are also certified as an authorized agent on the Connect for Health Colorado marketplace.
 When you authorize us as your agent on the Colorado exchange, we can help you with every step of your enrollment, premium subsidy application and more.
 Our services to you are always free of charge!